Litslink icon

 Agile software development team

-While the traditional approach involves clearly defined roles among specialists and big teams, the Agile methodology is all about smaller teams without a strong hierarchical structure.
+While the traditional approach involves clearly defined roles among specialists and big software development teams, the Agile methodology is all about smaller teams without a strong hierarchical structure.
 With constant communication between a client and a software development team, specialists can adapt to various requirements and resolve issues within a team as they have the authority to suggest changes and make decisions.

 Agile Team